 People love talking about the pastor’s wife.

-They love chatting about what she wore, what she is doing, or how she behaves in a specific situation.
+They love chatting about what she wears, what she is doing, or how she behaves in a specific situation.

-Depending on the size of your ministry, those whom you’ve never met may recognize you in public.
+Depending on your ministry’s size, those you’ve never met may recognize you in public.

-It still blows my mind how many strangers will approach me in Walmart and say “Hi, First Lady!”
+It still blows my mind how many strangers will approach me in Walmart and say, “Hi, First Lady!”
 To be clear, this is a blessing to me more than a con.
 Still, it does take me off guard – especially when my hair is doing its own thing.
-I never assume to be anonymous anymore – which means when I leave the house, I always have to comb my hair. 😀
+I never assume to be anonymous anymore, meaning when I leave the house, I always have to comb my hair. 😀

 An important reason some people are looking at you…